TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 26/Leviticus 26.21.md

 ---

-And if ye walk contrary unto me, and will not hearken unto me, I will bring seven times more plagues upon you according to your sins.
+"'If you walk contrary to me, and won't listen to me, then I will bring seven times more plagues on you according to your sins.